python/cpython/Doc/library/ssl.rst

 .. data:: OP_NO_TLSv1_2

    Prevents a TLSv1.2 connection.
-This option is only applicable in conjunction with :const:`PROTOCOL_SSLv23`.
+This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
 It prevents the peers from choosing TLSv1.2 as the protocol version.
 Available only with openssl version 1.0.1+.

    .. versionadded:: 2.7.9